ikokkari/Wordsquare/README.md

 # Wordsquare
 This repository contains a program to generate [double word squares](https://en.wikipedia.org/wiki/Word_square#Double_word_squares) of given size.
+The author used it to perform an exhaustive search to verify that no double word squares of order 9 exist in English.

 The C source code file `wordsquare.c` is self-contained and has no dependencies outside the standard library.
 It has been hardcoded to use the file `words_sorted.txt` as the wordlist, easy enough to change.